11 days and 10 nights

 Moscow is Russia's political and financial capital as well as a major world class cultural center.
 The city includes many must see attractions from the Kremlin and Red Square to the Assumption Cathedral.
 Moscow is the largest city in Europe.
 It is unique in that it blends the ancient with the modern.
 See medieval structures among modern office buildings, walk down crooked old city streets opening up to wide busy boulevards.
 It is a fantastic city and truly a site that shouldn't be missed.

-This vessel is going to be refurbished for season 2018.
-All the following information regarding the ship's features is relevant only for 2018 cruises Motorship Nikolay Chernishevsky is a comfortable four-deck vessel (type 301).
+Motorship Nikolay Chernishevsky is a comfortable four-deck vessel (type 301).
 Built in Germany in 1981, refurbished in 2018, the motorship is equipped with modern navigational facilities and exceeds the speed of 26 km per hour (around 17MpH).
-Vessel features: Restaurant-bar Piano bar Conference hall Ironing room Sauna Souvenir store Solarium Restaurant Medical room Coffee bar
+The ship features 2 restaurants, 2 bars and a Conference hall.
+Passengers can use Ironing room, Sauna and Solarium.
+There is also a Souvenir store and a Medical room on board.

-This vessel is going to be refurbished for season 2018.
-All the following information regarding the ship's features is relevant only for 2018 cruises Motorship “Konstantin Fedin” is a comfortable four-deck vessel (type 301).
+Motorship “Konstantin Fedin” is a comfortable four-deck vessel (type 301).
 Built in Germany in 1980, refurbished in 2012, the motorship is equipped with modern navigational facilities and exceeds the speed of 26 km per hour (around 17MpH).
-Vessel features: Restaurant-bar Piano bar Conference hall Ironing room Sauna Souvenir store Solarium Restaurant Medical room Coffee bar
+The ship features 2 restaurants, 2 bars, and a Conference hall.
+Passengers can use Ironing room, Sauna and Solarium.
+There is also a Souvenir store and a Medical room on board.

 Included meals on MS Lev Tolstoy:

-Included meals on MS Nikolay Chernyshevsky, MS Konstanti Fedin:
+Included meals on MS Nikolay Chernyshevsky, MS Nizhny Novgorod:

 Please be informed that all pre/post cruise services (additional arr/dep transfers, hotel accommodations, additional excursions, etc.) can also arranged by us.